The-Scripters-Guild/ForgeWiki/scripting/nodes/events-ai/on-wave-start.md

 # On Wave Start

+## Description
+Event called when a wave from the Wave Manager starts.
+Also outputs the total original AI Unit Count in the wave, a list of the current Surviving Players, a list of the wave's Active Squads, and the Wave Type.

 {% hint style="warning" %}
 This article is a stub.
 You can help TSG Forge Wiki by expanding it.
 {% endhint %}